kermitt2/delft/Readme.md

 [3] Xuezhe Ma and Eduard Hovy.
 "End-to-end Sequence Labeling via Bi-directional LSTM-CNNs-CRF".
 2016. https://arxiv.org/abs/1603.01354

-### Usage

-...

 ### Examples

 #### NER

+Different datasets and languages are supported.
+They can be specified by the command line parameters.

+##### CONLL 2003

 DeLFT comes with a pre-trained model for the CoNLL-2003 NER dataset.
 By default, the BidLSTM-CRF model is used.
-With this available model, glove-840B word embeddings, and optimization of hyperparameters, the current f1 score on CoNLL 2003 _testb_ set is __91.28__ (using _train_ set for training and _testa_ for validation), as compared to the 90.94 reported in [1].
+With this available model, glove-840B word embeddings, and optimization of hyperparameters, the current f1 score on CoNLL 2003 _testb_ set is __91.28__ (using _train_ set for training and _testa_ for validation), as compared to the 90.94 reported in [1]. f1 score becomes __91.60__ when using both _train_ and _testa_ (validation set) for training, as it is done by (Chiu & Nichols, 2016) or some recent works like (Peters and al., 2017 and 2018).

-For re-training a model, assuming that the usual CoNLL-2003 NER dataset (`eng.train`, `eng.testa`, `eng.testb`) is present under `data/sequenceLabelling/CoNLL-2003/`, for training and evaluating use:
+For re-training a model, the usual CoNLL-2003 NER dataset (`eng.train`, `eng.testa`, `eng.testb`) must be present under `data/sequenceLabelling/CoNLL-2003/`.
+The CONLL 2003 dataset (English) is the default dataset and English is the default language, but you can also indicate it explicitly as parameter with `--dataset-type conll2003` and specifying explicitly the language `--lang en`.

+For training and evaluating following the traditional approach (training with the train set without validation set, and evaluating on test set), use:

+> python3 nerTagger.py --dataset-type conll2003 train_eval

+Some recent works like (Chiu & Nichols, 2016), (Yang and al., 2017).
+(Peters and al., 2017), (Peters and al., 2018) also train with the validation set, leading obviously to a better accuracy (still they compare their scores with scores previously reported trained differently, which is arguably a bit unfair - this aspect is mentioned in (Ma & Hovy, 2016)).
+To train with both train and validation sets, use the parameter `--train-with-validation-set`:

-> python3 nerTagger.py train_eval
+> python3 nerTagger.py --dataset-type conll2003 --train-with-validation-set train_eval

-By default, the BidLSTM-CRF model is used.
-Documentation on selecting other models and setting hyperparameters to be included here !
+Note that, by default, the BidLSTM-CRF model is used.
+(Documentation on selecting other models and setting hyperparameters to be included here !)

 For evaluating against CoNLL 2003 testb set with the existing model:

-> python3 nerTagger.py eval
+> python3 nerTagger.py --dataset-type conll2003 eval

 ```
     Evaluation on test set:
         f1 (micro): 91.28
                  precision    recall    f1-score    support

             LOC     0.9309    0.9371    0.9340      1668
            MISC     0.8279    0.7949    0.8110       702